Kypottatka/foodgram-project-react/README.md

 sudo docker exec -it app python manage.py createsuperuser
 ```

-And if you want, you can use the list of ingredients offered by us to write recipes.
-Upload it to the database with the following command:
+And if you want, you can use the list of ingredients that we offer to write recipes.
+Upload this list to the database using the following command:

 ```text
 sudo docker exec -it foodgram-app python manage.py loaddata scripts/ingredients_transformed.json